zachpmanson/notes/notes/Notes/Software/Development/Code Opinions/Avoid Mocks.md

 I have seen far too many unit tests that boil down to "call function A, mock all the functions that function A calls".
 Tests like this are shallow, and will not last.

 When you [[Favour Immutablility]], your functions become easier to reason about, and often easier to test, since you have fewer side effects and your test can validate the return object.

+In [[Python]] especially, patches often rely on STRING PATHS meaning they won't get updated by LSP renames.